 NSO Music Director

 Adam Flatt continues to lead the Newport Symphony in a dynamic period of artistic and institutional growth that began when he became Music Director in 2007.
-As the NSO’s profile has risen to the top rank of coastal cultural organizations, sold-out audiences at home in Newport and elsewhere along the Oregon Coast have extravagantly praised Adam’s exciting and committed musical leadership and compelling programming.
-Adam first led the NSO as a guest in 1998, and after a subsequent appearance in 2006 was invited to assume the leadership of the Orchestra after a search process that involved over 150 candidates.
+Recognizing his decade of leadership, in January of 2018, the mayor of Newport proclaimed "Adam Flatt Day" in his honor.
+Adam first led the NSO as a guest conductor in 1998, and after a subsequent appearance in 2006 was invited to assume leadership of the orchestra after a search involving over 150 candidates.